Partners Group (PGHN): Analysis of the Swiss Private Equity Leader

 What is Partners Group's dividend yield in 2026?

-At the current price of CHF 824.60 (March 2026), the yield works out to 5.09% based on the annual dividend of CHF 42.
-This level is close to the sector average (5.27%) and attractive in absolute terms.
+At the current price of CHF 915 (April 2026), the yield works out to 4.50% based on the annual dividend indicated by FactSet.
+The most recent dividend actually paid was CHF 42 per share.
+This level remains attractive in absolute terms, even though it is slightly below the sector average (4.92%).
 It should be noted, however, that the payout ratio exceeds 86% (TTM), leaving limited headroom should earnings decline.

 Why has Partners Group's P/E fallen below the industry average?

-The -38.6% share price correction over 12 months has mechanically compressed valuation ratios.
-With a TTM P/E of 16.96 versus 23.21 for the industry, Partners Group now trades at a discount on this metric for the first time.
+The share price correction over recent quarters has compressed valuation ratios.
+With a TTM P/E of 18.82 versus 24.74 for the industry, Partners Group still trades at a meaningful discount on this metric.
 This reflects market concerns about fundraising prospects and interest rate sensitivity, rather than any deterioration in operating fundamentals: 2025 results show 18% revenue growth and 11.8% net profit growth.

 Is Partners Group's high ROE reliable?